-In addition to diabetic vascular disease, existing preclinical and clinical evidence suggest the potential of AKB-9778 for reducing intraocular pressure in primary open angle glaucoma, or POAG, and ocular hypertension.
-We plan to initiate a Phase 1b clinical trial in the second quarter of 2019 to evaluate AKB-9778, administered via topical eye drops, and, if we observe positive results, we expect to initiate a Phase 2 program for this indication.
+There is emerging scientific literature that supports the role of Tie 2 in the maintenance of conventional outflow, or CO, pathway in the front of the eye.
+Existing preclinical and clinical evidence suggest the potential of AKB-9778 for reducing intraocular pressure in primary open angle glaucoma, or POAG, and ocular hypertension.
+We plan to initiate a Phase 1b clinical trial in the first quarter of 2019 to evaluate AKB-9778 for POAG and, if we observe positive results, we expect to initiate a Phase 2 program for this indication.

-In June 2018, we licensed AKB-4924, a selective stabilizer of hypoxia-inducible factor-1 alpha, or HIF-1 alpha to Gossamer Bio, Inc. ("Gossamer").
-AKB-4924, (now called GB004), is being developed for the treatment of inflammatory bowel disease (IBD).
+We are also developing AKB-4924, a selective stabilizer of hypoxia-inducible factor-1 alpha, or HIF-1 alpha, that is being developed for the treatment of inflammatory bowel disease.
 HIF-1 alpha is involved in mucosal wound healing and the reduction of inflammation in the gastrointestinal tract.
-We have completed a single ascending dose clinical trial in healthy volunteers for AKB-4924 and Gossamer is currently conducting a multiple ascending dose, or MAD, study and is responsible for all remaining development and commercial activities for GB004.
+We have completed a single ascending dose clinical trial in healthy volunteers for AKB-4924 and plan to initiate a multiple ascending dose, or MAD study in the second quarter of 2018.
+If we successfully complete the MAD study, we expect to initiate a Phase 1b clinical study of AKB-4924 in patients with ulcerative colitis in the second half of 2018.

 ARP-1536, our humanized monoclonal antibody directed at the same target as AKB-9778, is in preclinical development.
-We are evaluating development options for ARP-1536, including subcutaneous injection for the treatment of diabetic vascular complications and intravitreal injection for the treatment of advanced diabetic eye disease such as DME or PDR.
+We are evaluating development options for ARP-1536, including once-monthly subcutaneous injection for the treatment of diabetic vascular complications and once-monthly intravitreal injection for the treatment of advanced diabetic eye disease such as DME or PDR.